 The second-year scholarship program introduces participants to research methodologies in medical education.
 During this year participants construct, implement and evaluate a curricular innovation.
 This provides a foundation of research skills to enable medical school faculty to become teaching scholars, contributing to the literature on the best evidence of effective and innovative pedagogies.
 For information and application forms click here.

 Through its programs, MEF also fosters a community of practice where like-minded professionals can share promising techniques and seek support and guidance for their educational goals.

-More information on the certificate program and application materials can be found found here.
+More information on the certificate program and application materials can be found here.

-Learning objectives of the curriculum include intelligent and thoughtful decision making with respect to overall health and optimal wellness.
-Design principles of the curriculum include engaged inquiry, experiential content and collaborative work.
+Learning objectives of the curriculum include intelligent and thoughtful decision-making with respect to overall health and optimal wellness.
+Design principles of the curriculum include engaged inquiry, experiential content, and collaborative work.
 The curriculum provides flexibility for teachers to tailor learning experiences to school and family cultures while at the same time meeting and exceeding relevant elementary school health standards (e.g. Health Education Content Standards for California Public Schools, etc.).
-The curriculum is undergirded by the premise that introducing foundational topics of heath in the early years children will have the agency needed for a lifetime of optimal health.
+The curriculum is undergirded by the premise that by introducing foundational topics of heath in the early years children will have the agency needed for a lifetime of optimal health.

 For more information on this project and to participate please contact Erin Powers at email@example.com.